azazmuzaffar/Newlauncher-5.0/task7-backend-documentation.md

 ---

-# Kubernetes Deployment and Node Placement
+# Kubernetes Deployment, Clustering, and Node Placement

-The application runs on a **k3s cluster** consisting of one Raspberry Pi 5 master and eight Raspberry Pi 3 workers.
-The Pi 4 sensor node remains outside the cluster and sends detection events to the Flask backend over HTTP.
+The application runs on a **k3s cluster** containing one Raspberry Pi 5 master node and eight Raspberry Pi 3 worker nodes.
+The Raspberry Pi 4 sensor node remains outside the cluster and sends detection events to the backend using HTTP.

 ```mermaid
 flowchart TB